rnaveensrinivas/Nitya-Karma/README.md

 ### **Guidelines to pronunciation using Plain English**

-Here is the conversion to 3 columns with Devanagari, Plain English, and Pronunciation Example:

 | **Devanagari** | **Plain English** | **Pronunciation Example** |
 |----------------|-------------------|---------------------------|
 | अ (a)          | a                 | as `u` in Sun             |